ChenCgj/area-files/docs/detail_design.md

 5. download file

-   send: `CMD download filename` (filename should be the releative path shown in FileInfo)
+   send: `CMD download ip filename` (filename should be the releative path shown in FileInfo)

    reply: json string